How to Live Beautifully in the Before

 These are the investments that make sense now, because they’re not tied to a specific layout or a floor plan that’s about to be redrawn.

-Choose classic shapes.
-Neutral foundations.
-Pieces that feel timeless rather than trendy.
-When the renovation finally happens and the space opens up or shrinks down or shifts entirely, you won't be starting over.
-You'll just be rearranging what already works.
+Choose the classic shapes that set a neutral foundations.
+These are the pieces that feel timeless rather than trendy.
+When the renovation finally happens and the space opens up or shrinks down or shifts entirely, you won’t be starting over.
+You’ll just be rearranging what already works.

-And if you're unsure whether something will fit post-renovation?
-Choose pieces that are flexible in scale or can easily be repurposed elsewhere.
+If you’re unsure whether something will fit post-renovation, choose pieces that are flexible in scale or can easily be repurposed elsewhere.
 A console that works in the entryway now might end up in the bedroom later.
 A pair of side chairs might move from the living room to a new office.
 Let your furniture be adaptable.

-You don't need a full renovation to make a space feel complete.
+You don’t need a full renovation to make a space feel complete.
 You just need the right layers.
-This is where most people underestimate what's possible.
-They think "incomplete space = wait until construction."
-But soft layers do a surprising amount of visual work, and they're the easiest things to swap out later.
+This is where many people underestimate what’s possible.
+They think, “incomplete space = wait until construction.”
+But soft layers do a surprising amount of visual work, and they’re the easiest things to swap out later.

 Here’s what I mean: